Geronimo Stilton (TV series): Main

 (voiced by Richard Ian Cox) is Geronimo and Thea's cousin.
 He lives in a trailer located in a beautiful park and is an expert chef, yet none of the meals he cooks up are tasty to Geronimo.
 He travels along with Geronimo when he's called on.
 Trap is a joker and loves to play tricks on others, especially Geronimo who he considers to be gullible.
 Still, he has a big heart and doesn't play jokes to be mean.
-He is also easily frightened, but Is and martial artist too, he loves karate because the movie "Karate Mouse Power" Is so amazing, and stops the enemies like his katas.
+He is also easily frightened, but is a martial artist too, he loves karate because the movie "Karate Mouse Power" is so amazing, and stops the enemies with his katanas.